UConn faculty and staff focused on human rights may apply for research funding from the Human Rights Institute through two programs:

 Seed Grant for Faculty Research in Human Rights

 Our seed grant competition is meant to support and promote faculty research projects on human rights and to facilitate the writing of external grant proposals.
-We offer one award of $10,000 each academic year.
+We offer one award of $15,000 each academic year.
 Proposed research projects should make a significant contribution to ongoing scholarly and/or policy debates in the field of human rights.
 They will be evaluated for overall excellence on human rights issues, understood broadly.
-All proposals will be reviewed by a multidisciplinary committee chaired by the Associate Director of the Human Rights Institute.
+All proposals will be reviewed by a multidisciplinary committee chaired by the Associate Director of the Gladstein Family Human Rights Institute.

-2022 Seed Grant Recipient
+2023 Seed Grant Recipient

-More about Manisha Desai
+More about Sara Silverstein

 Former Recipients